 Once ketamine has reached the bloodstream, it circulates through the body and binds to NMDA receptors.
 Many theorize this may encourage its hallucinogenic and analgesic qualities.
 However, the mechanism is not fully understood.

-The main benefit of this method is that it bypasses the digestive system, which slows down drug onset.
+This method’s main benefit is that it bypasses the digestive system, which slows down drug onset.
 This delay may be due to:

-- Incomplete gastric-intestinal absorption: This happens when the drug consumed is only partially absorbed through the intestinal wall.
+- Incomplete gastrointestinal absorption: This happens when the drug consumed is only partially absorbed through the intestinal wall.